 Matthew's 10 Seconds for mixed ensemble was awarded the Dorico Award for Small/Medium Scale Work sponsored by Steinberg at the 2018 Scottish Awards for New Music.
 Eye of the Storm, his audiovisual collaboration with Andy Sowerby was also shortlisted for the Holiday Inn Theatreland Award for New Electroacoustic/Sound Art Work.
 Other awards include the 2017 Kimie Composition Prize, which resulted in Live Music Now commissioning a new string trio for inclusive audiences, supported by the Kimie Trust; the 2016 Walter and Dinah Wolfe Memorial Award for his clarinet, cello and piano trio Mortise, adjudicated by Sir James MacMillan, and an honorary mention in the XI Destellos International Competition.

 His music has been showcased across the UK and internationally, in Germany, Italy, Egypt, USA, Canada and Ireland.
-His work has been heard at: The Cumnock Tryst Festival; St Magnus International Festival; Cottier Chamber Project; Leeds Lieder Festival; PLUG Festival; St Andrews New Music Festival; EviMus Festival (Germany); Sound / Image Colloquium, and performed at venues such as Newcastle's Sage Gateshead, Edinburgh's Usher Hall and St Magnus Cathedral.
-A collection of Matthew's electro/acoustic works were also selected for broadcast by Radiophrenia Glasgow during November, 2017.
+His work has been showcased at festivals such as: Darmstadt; The Cumnock Tryst; St Magnus International Festival; Occupy the Pianos (London); EviMus Festival (Germany); Sound / Image Colloquium, and performed at venues such as Newcastle's Sage Gateshead, Edinburgh's Usher Hall, London's St John's, Smith Square and St Magnus Cathedral in Kirkwall.